scrtlabs/marketplace/docs/source/data-providers.rst

 Data Sources
 ~~~~~~~~~~~~
-A data source can contain any data which can fit in a tabular format.
+A data source can contain any data which fits in a tabular format.
 However, since data will be consumed by Catalyst for the purpose of
 algorithmic trading, it must have some predictable properties.
 In
 particular, each data source must contain these two columns: